Keep a notebook, on paper

 I don’t trust Apple—or anyone else—with my data

-My notebook is very personal and I want it kept private so I don’t have to self-censor.
+My notebook is very personal and I keep it private so I don’t have to self-censor.
 Lawyers and doctors have a legally-binding code of ethics preventing them from disclosing what they know about me, but there’s no code of ethics among tech companies.
-Trust me isn’t legally-binding so I need either strong crypto and trust the crypto doesn’t have a back door, or strong physical access restrictions.
+Trust me isn’t legally-binding so I need strong crypto and trust the crypto doesn’t have a back door, or strong physical access restrictions.

 Carrying a paper notebook in my pocket next to my keys is about as secure as it gets.

-So even though I have an iPhone I still carry a paper notebook: among other advantages it gives me a chance to practice my handwriting.
+Even though I have an iPhone I still carry a paper notebook: among other advantages it gives me a chance to practice my handwriting.

 -